see-mike-out/erie-documentation/docs/data-transform/transform.md

 order: 400
 ---

-Erie supports several basic data transformation operations.
+Erie supports several basic data transform operations.
-The transformations are exectued in the specified order.
+Transforms are exectued in the specified order.
-Transformations that change the shape of the data set may drop non-computed fields/columns.
+Depending on how it is configured, transforms may drop irrelevant fields/columns.

 ## Supoorted transformation operations